vinayb21-work/AI-Financial-Advisor/TESTING_GUIDE.md

 **Step 2: Simulate response (manual)**
 In a new message:
 ```
-You: "Sara responded saying Tuesday at 2pm works"
+You: "Vinay B responded saying Tuesday at 2pm works"
 ```

 **Expected:**